Southern Bluefin Tuna – Thunnus maccoyi – How to Catch

 Bluefin tuna are taken by anglers trolling Hexheads, Konaheads and Rapalas in offshore waters out from Westport and Greymouth.
 Strikes are more likely on tuna when lures are trolled on monofilament leaders instead of wire.

 It also pays to keep the boat moving forward when a lure is struck as this often results in multiple strikes on other lures at the same time.

 In general deep water ocean trolling for bluefin tuna is a somewhat “hit and miss” affair.
 The waters off the South Island’s West Coast are often rough, and there is almost always a considerable swell running.
 Look for surface activity signalled by the presence of mollymawk and shearwaters.
 Expect bluefin to make a powerful surface run when first hooked that may take out several hundred meters of line.
 As the fish begins to tire it will most likely go deep and slug it out well beneath the boat circling in an anti-clockwise direction.
 On lighter lines, this battle can easily drag on for many hours.

 Chunking and Dead Baits

-The flesh of the southern bluefin tuna is excellent eating and is much prized in Japan particularly fish caught late in the season when the flesh has its highest fat content.
+The flesh of the southern bluefin tuna is excellent to eat and is much prized in Japan, particularly fish caught late in the season when the flesh has its highest fat content.

 There is an article here about the possibility of farming southern bluefin tuna.